chrisamiller/fishplot/README.md

 An R package for visualizing changes in the subclonal architecture of tumors

-This package is still in beta, and there may be minor changes to the parameters over the next few weeks.

 ## Installation instructions:

     #install devtools if you don't have it already for easy installation